powsybl/powsybl-open-rao/tests/README.md

 2. The [features](src/test/resources/features) directory contains the "feature" files, that contain the actual description of the features, written in [Gerkin](https://cucumber.io/docs/gherkin/) syntax (see [Features](#features)).
-3. The [files](src/test/resources/files) directory contains the file resources for the tests (CRACs, Networks, etc) seperated according to their business type.
+3. The [files](src/test/resources/files) directory contains the file resources for the tests (CRACs, Networks, etc) separated according to their business type.
 4. The [java source](src/test/java/com/powsybl/openrao/tests) directory contains code that ["glues"](#glue)
    the [Gerkin features](#features) to the actual OpenRAO code.